AnanthaRajuC/anantharajuc.github.io/_posts/2021-02-16-bookshelf.markdown

 1. *Memos from the Chairman* by **Alan C. Greenberg**
 2. *Invent and Wander: The Collected Writings of Jeff Bezos* by **Jeff Bezos** **`++`**
 3. *Zero to One: Notes on Startups, or How to Build the Future* by **Peter Thiel, Blake Masters**  **`++`**
+4. *The Space Barons: Elon Musk, Jeff Bezos, and the Quest to Colonize the Cosmos* by **Christian Davenport**

 <h5 class="font-weight-bold spanborder text-danger text-capitalize"><span>Modern Philosophy - Work - Life - Business</span></h5>